seanfisk/mastering-eos/manual/remote_access/gnu_linux.rst

 .. |text_editor| replace:: gedit
 .. include:: common/openssh/forwarding.rst

+.. _gnu-linux-vnc:

 There are a number of capable VNC clients for GNU/Linux.
 Which one you choose depends on desktop environment and personal preference.
 For KDE, KRDC_ (KDE Remote Desktop Client) is the standard application.
 For GNOME, the standard remote desktop viewer is called Vinagre_.
-If either of these is not satisfying, you may want to try Reminna_, a third-party free and open-source remote desktop viewer.
+If you would also like to use :ref:`RDP with Winserv <gnu-linux-rdp>`, you may want to try Reminna_, a third-party free and open-source remote desktop viewer.
 You should install these from your package manager.

 TigerVNC_ and `RealVNC Viewer`_ are also available for GNU/Linux.
 RealVNC also offers `RealVNC Viewer for Google Chrome`_, a free viewer which runs inside the Google Chrome browser.